-A further segment analysis by geographical location is not relevant as our apartments are all in north Rhine-Westphalia and its neighbouring states, and are therefore in the same climate zone.
+A further segment analysis by geographical location is not relevant as our apartments are all in North Rhine-Westphalia and other German states, and are therefore in the same climate zone.

 Period of reporting

-Absolute performance indicators and consumption indicators relate to the last reporting year (2020).
-Like-for-like analysis of the performance indicators for electricity and water relates to the last two years for which we were able to collect actual consumption data (2019 and 2018).
+Absolute performance indicators and consumption indicators relate to the last reporting year (2021).
+Like-for-like analysis of the performance indicators for electricity, water and heating energy relates to the last two years for which we were able to collect actual consumption data (2020 and 2019).
 As we only use actual consumption data, we can analyse the effects of efficiency improvements in our like-for-like portfolio, which would not be possible with estimated data.
-For further information, see “estimates of utility services billed to the lessor”.
+For further information, see “Estimates of utility services billed to the lessor”.

-However, the like-for-like analysis for waste relates to the years 2020 and 2019 as the corresponding waste volumes are available for these years.
+However, the like-for-like analysis for waste relates to the years 2021 and 2020 as the corresponding waste volumes are available for these years.

 Information on administrative buildings

 All administrative buildings are reported from the 2020 calendar year onwards.
 Information was provided from eleven locations, both internally and externally rented properties.
-Consumption data for the head office in Dusseldorf is shown for the previous years (2018 and 2019).
-The data for 2019 are estimates.
-The figures for 2018 and 2020 reflect the actual consumption.
+Consumption data for the head office in Dusseldorf is shown for the previous year of 2019.
+The figures for 2020 reflect the actual consumption.